3. MDITA support

 • Adding a {.concept} class attribute to the title of an MDITA topic may be used to generate a DITA concept rather than a DITA topic.

-This Extended Profile may be customized by the means of -p load.mdita.XXX parameters.
+However, thanks to the flexmark-java Opens in new window software component used by ditac to implement Markdown support, all this can be configured by the means of -p load.mdita.XXX parameters.
 These load.mdita.XXX parameters are documented below.

 § Limitations